pyeventsourcing/eventsourcing/docs/topics/examples/content-management.rst

 the page ID in a sequence of stored events, and then selecting from this sequence when presenting a list of pages.

-Please note, although all the :class:`~examples.contentmanagement.domainmodel.Page` aggregate events have a :data:`~examples.contentmanagement.domainmodel.Page.Event.user_id` attribute, none of the aggregate or application command methods mention a ``user_id`` argument.
-Instead the value can be set in a context variable by callers of the application command methods, for example in an interface or presentation layer after a user request has been authenticated (see the test case below).

 The application also demonstrates the automatic snapshotting of aggregates at regular intervals.
 In this case, the class attribute :data:`~examples.contentmanagement.application.ContentManagement.snapshotting_intervals` specifies that a page will be snapshotted every 5 events.